nx-lr/protea/readme.md

 func main(*args: []Str): Void { /*...*/ }
 ```

 The type annotations or the spread `*args` declaration can be left out, so it can be `func main {}` instead.

-Script files do not have a `main` function, but they can import other modules and files.

-3nity markup is a special branch of 3nity whose syntax is derived from JSX, HTML and Stylus which enable you to build UIs, style them and add functionality.
-HTML snippets can be interlaced in 3nity module files and passed on as objects.
+This is a sample web component.

 ```dart
 elem MyElem as my-elem {